-Which suppliers are part of the big six?
+Which UK suppliers are part of the big six?

 Originally founded in 1812 in Westminster, London, British Gas is the oldest and largest energy supplier in the UK.
 Along with providing energy to over 12 million consumers, British Gas also provides home services.
 These include home insurance for homeowners and landlords, and home improvement services through heating systems and home electrical upgrades.

 Today, British Gas is a subsidiary of Centrica plc, which is a British multinational energy company, headquartered in Windsor, Berkshire.
 As a consumer, if you are looking for a large, traditional electricity supplier in the UK with British ties, look no further than British Gas.

 The second-largest energy supplier in the UK, Scottish and Southern Energy plc (SSE), is headquartered in Perth, Scotland.
 Officially founded in 1998, after a merger between Scottish Hydro Electric and Southern Electric, SSE supplies around nine million customers throughout the UK.

 SSE sold its household energy and services business to OVO, another British-owned company, while retaining control of its business energy customers.
 For now, SSE retains its own distinct identity with its own products and tariffs.
 Going forward, OVO’s acquisition of SSE’s domestic business is likely to shake up the traditional UK energy hierarchy.